javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 }
 ```

 Now we don't have to clean `visitsCountMap`.
-After `john` is removed from memory, the additionally stored information from `WeakMap` will be removed as well.
+After `john` object becomes unreachable by all means except as a key of `WeakMap`, it gets removed from memory, along with the   information by that key from `WeakMap`.

 ## Use case: caching

 Another common example is caching: when a function result should be remembered ("cached"), so that future calls on the same object reuse it.

-We can use `Map` for it, like this:
+We can use `Map` to store results, like this:

 ```js run
 // 📁 cache.js